-Beat the eggs with a whisk until the yolks and whites are completely combined.
-Season the eggs with salt and pepper.
+Beat eggs with a whisk until and whites are completely combined.
+Season eggs with salt and pepper.

-Heat the olive oil in a non-stick or cast iron skillet over medium-low heat.
-Swirl the olive oil to completely coat the pan.
-Then turn the heat down to low.
+Heat olive oil in a non-stick or cast iron skillet over medium-low heat.
+Swirl the olive oil to completely coat pan.
+Then turn heat down to low.

-Use a rubber spatula to move the eggs from the edge to the center, exposing parts of the pan so that the egg can completely cook.
-Then leave the eggs undisturbed and allow them to cook until the omelet is almost set.
+Use a rubber spatula to move eggs from edge to center, exposing parts of the pan so that the egg can completely cook.
+Then leave eggs undisturbed and let cook until omelet is almost set.

-When the omelet is almost set, spoon the warmed tomato sauce over half of it.
-Cover the tomato sauce with the shredded cheese and pepperoni.
-Cook for 30 seconds, until the bottom is just about to brown.
+When omelet is almost set, spoon warmed tomato sauce over half of it.
+Cover tomato sauce with pepperoni and shredded cheese.
+Cook for 30 seconds, until bottom is just about to brown.

-Fold the omelet in half.
-Cook for another 30 seconds or so, until the cheese is melted and everything is heated through.
+Fold omelet in half.
+Cook for another 30 seconds or so, until cheese is melted and everything is heated through.
 Serve with chopped basil or parsley, if desired.

 - Pick a pizza sauce that you really love.
 It will provide most of the flavor in the omelet.
 You can also make your own homemade pizza sauce.